getchui/sample-apps/EBT/face_recognition/README.md

 [Postman Collection](https://documenter.getpostman.com/view/12009415/T17M7RNe?version=latest)

+## Prerequisites
+- You will need to have the EBT application running on your camera.
+- Download the python bindings library from [here](https://reference.trueface.ai/cpp/dev/latest/index.html#x86-64-python-bindings), then move the library to the same directory as `main.py`

 ## Running the demo
 - Export your trueface token: `export TRUEFACE_TOKEN=${TRUEFACE_TOKEN}`
 - Export the camera IP address: `export IP_ADDRESS=${CAMERA_IP_ADDRESS}`
+- `python3 main.py`

 TODO: Tell them to download the trueface SDK